 - If a wire is stuck in the gums, cheek or tongue, bring the child to their orthodontist or emergency dentist.

 If you have any questions or are in need of an emergency dentist for your child, contact us.
-We are located in Eau Claire, Chippewa Falls, Menomonie, and Rice Lake.
+We are located in Eau Claire, Chippewa Falls, Menomonie, Rice Lake, and Hudson.

 Things to Know